earthly/earthly/README.md

 ##### Can Earthly build Dockerfiles

 It cannot - however, translating Dockerfiles to Earthfiles is usually a matter of copy-pasting and making small adjustments.
 See the [getting started page](https://docs.earthly.dev/guides/basics) for some Earthfile examples.

+##### How is Earthly different from Bazel?

+[Bazel](https://bazel.build) is a build tool developed by Google for the purpose of optimizing speed, correctness and reproducibility of their internal monorepo codebase.
+Earthly draws inspiration from some of the principles of Bazel (mainly reproducibility), but it is different in a few key ways:

+* Earthly does not replace language-specific tools, like Maven, Gradle, Webpack etc. Instead, it leverages and integrates with them.
+Adopting Bazel usually means that all build files need to be completely rewritten.
+This is not the case with Earthly as Earthly mainly acts as the glue between builds.
+* The learning curve of Earthly is more accessible, especially if the user already has experience with Dockerfiles.
+Bazel, on the other hand, introduces some completely new concepts.
+* Bazel has a purely descriptive specification language.
+Earthly is a mix of descriptive and imperative language.
+* Bazel uses tight control of compiler tool chain to achieve consistent builds, whereas Earthly uses containers and well-defined inputs.

+Overall, compared to Bazel, Earthly sacrifices a little correctness and reproducibility in favor of significantly better usability and composability with existing open-source technologies.

 <h2 align="center">Contributing</h2>